distributed-control-systems/SUGAR/README.md

 	ans =

 	 ( 1 )e0 ( 1 )e1 ( 2 )e2 ( 3 )e12
-which turns to be the same multi-vector as before.
+which turns out to be the same multi-vector as before.

-Sugar also supports symbolic coefficients, but some care must be taken (the **ugly** part of sugar), For instance, we will face problems whenever a symbolic variable precedes a multi-vector basis:
+Sugar also supports symbolic coefficients, which allows you to make generalized computations and to solve some parameter based problems.
+For instance :

 	>>syms x
 	>>x*e1
-	Error using sym>tomupad
-	Unable to convert 'MV' to 'sym'.

-	Error in sym (line 397)
-	                S.s = tomupad(x);

-	Error in sym/privResolveArgs (line 1184)
-	                    argout{k} = sym(arg);

-	Error in sym/privBinaryOp (line 1216)
-	            args = privResolveArgs(A, B);

-	Error in  *  (line 497)
-	        X = privBinaryOp(A, B, 'symobj::mtimes');

-	Related documentation

-but it is allowed to

-	>>e1*x
 	ans =

 	 ( x )*e1

-which allows you to declare multi-vectors with symbolic coefficients
+this is the corner stone that grants you the extraordinary abilities you may be searching for.

 ## Multi-vector properties
 The properties associated with a multi-vector are: